 With evidence that MTA to ICAM can block rhinovirus infection, researchers wanted to test a similar system for HIV, an enveloped virus.
 Antibodies to CD4, the known HIV receptor, were expressed on TZM-bl cells, a cell line widely used in standardized infectivity assays to evaluate antibody neutralization.
 The anti-CD4 antibody leu3a, converted to an MTA format, was able to completely inhibit infection for four of six cross-clade viruses and offer protection for the remaining two viruses.
 Because the number of expected MTA molecules is about the same as the number of HIV receptors on the T cells, the density of available receptors is likely reduced to a point where HIV is unable to find any receptors to infect the cell.

 The authors used membrane-tethered antibodies to block rhinovirus and HIV-1 from entering cells by binding to the viral receptor.
-This strategy not only offers a new way to block infection from HIV, but also has the potential to reverse the course of infection in an individual.
+This strategy not only offers a new way to block infection from HIV, but also has the potential to reverse the course of viral infection in an individual.
 MTAs work by reducing receptor density on the cell, and the results presented suggest that if a cell can block HIV from infecting it, the resistant cell could multiply and survive.
 This selection gives rise to a population of cells that could replace the permissive infected cells present in an individual to the point an individual may be considered cured.
 While this research article shows proof of concept, more research on HIV and other viruses may discover more optimal antibodies that could work tethered to the plasma membrane to block infection and preserve receptor function, all driven by cell engineering and selection.

 Xie, J., Sok, D., Wu, N.C., Zheng, T., Zhang, W., Burton, D.R. and Lerner, R.A.
 (2017) Immunochemical engineering of cell surfaces to generate virus resistance.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 [Epub ahead of print] doi: 10.1073/pnas.1702764114.